OwenDuckLee/OwenLee-Portfolio/index.md

 ---

 # This is Owen Lee!

-## Embedded Software Engineer | Bottom-Up Problem Solver | Linux Kernel Enthusiast
+### Embedded Software Engineer | Bottom-Up Problem Solver | Linux Kernel Enthusiast

+---

+I am dedicated in Embedded system development
+Familiar with Linux OS, RTOS, x86 arm

+Currently are building EdgeAI Box for inspecting environment.

+Leverage my knowledge of embedded system and experience of B2B sales and product insights, Target to build a market-in embedded product.

 ---